 Mass transit saves energy, so Dell Children’s is accessible by three public bus routes.
-We also provide racks for more than fifty bicycles.
+We also provide racks for more than 50 bicycles.

 For those who drive to Dell Children’s, parking priority is given to hybrid and alternative fuel vehicles, as well as employees who pool by car or van.

-Our campus covers 32 acres.
-20% of that land has been devoted to open vegetated space, which promotes biodiversity, rain infiltration, and contributes to the hospital’s natural environment.
+Our campus covers 32 acres, and 20 percent of that land has been devoted to open vegetated space, which promotes biodiversity and rain infiltration and contributes to the hospital’s natural environment.

-Rainwater is drained to a special stormwater pond which allows it to seep into the ground gradually filtering pollutants out of the water before it reaches the natural groundwater table.
+Rainwater is drained to a special stormwater pond that allows it to seep into the ground, gradually filtering pollutants out of the water before it reaches the natural groundwater table.

 Reflective roof materials and light-colored sidewalk have been designed to reflect the intense Texas sun.
 This decreases our “urban heat island” effect and reduces the amount of energy needed for air conditioning.